Metadrop/ddev-aljibe/README.md

     ```

-1. Run again ddev config, but this time go throught the assistant to set project type to Drupal, docroot folder, etc...
+1. Run again ddev config, but this time go through the assistant to set project type to Drupal, docroot folder, etc...

     ```sh
     ddev config
     ```

 1. Edit .ddev/config.yml to fine tune the environment.
-1. Edit .ddev/aljibe.yml to set deault site name (the folder inside sites) and all themes to be transpiled
+1. Edit .ddev/aljibe.yml to set default site name (the folder inside sites) and all themes to be transpiled
-1. update .gitignore to look like [this](https://github.com/Metadrop/ddev-aljibe/blob/main/kickstart/common/.gitignore).
+1. Update .gitignore to look like [this](https://github.com/Metadrop/ddev-aljibe/blob/main/kickstart/common/.gitignore).

 If you come from a [boilerplate](https://github.com/Metadrop/drupal-boilerplate) project: